Daxophone: Usage

 Normally, the daxophone is played by bowing the free end with a bow, most commonly a double bass bow, but it can also be struck or plucked, which propagates sound in the same way a ruler halfway off a table does.
 Vibrations then continue to the wooden-block base, which in turn is amplified by the contact microphone(s) therein.
 The timbre is adjusted by where it is bowed, and where along its length it is stopped with the dax.
 One side of the dax is fretted according to a randomly chosen logarithmic succession.
 The frequency interval between each fret in the succession will change due to the difference in pitch range between tongues, which is why the unfretted side is more frequently used for playing tonally in known compositions.

 Film scores

 The 2022 horror film Smile features the daxophone as the lead instrument in its music score.

 The 2024 supernatural mystery film The Watchers, directed by Ishana Night Shymalan and scored by Abel Korzeniowski, features daxophone on nearly every track of the score.
 It is the first time sections of daxophones have been used as an orchestral texture.
 The daxophones made for this film score were built by luthier John C.L.
 Jansen, and feature a new type of extended contrabass tongue, developed and built by the request of the composer.

+The 2026 short film The Worm, directed by Tom Noakes and Scored by Callum O'Reilly features exclusively Daxophone and choir in the original score.
+The film premiered at the Sundance Film Festival.